Visit Wilderness

 New Mexico Wilderness Act - Public law 96-550 (12/19/1980) To designate certain National Forest System lands in the state of New Mexico for inclusion in the National Wilderness Preservation System, and for other purposes

-For more information (To download or see all affected Wilderness areas) visit our law library for 96-550 or special provisions for 96-550 or legislative history for 96-550 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 96-550 or special provisions for 96-550 or legislative history for 96-550 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.